-One of New England's oldest and most refined towns, Edgartown, Massachusetts is the premier community on Martha's Vineyard, and our selection of Edgartown vacation rentals offers a unique place to call home during your explorations.
+One of New England's oldest and most refined towns, Edgartown is the premier community on Martha's Vineyard, and our selection of Edgartown vacation homes offers a unique place to call home during your explorations.

 Settled in 1642, the town boasts stately Greek Revival homes abutting the traditional gray clapboard manses the greater Cape Cod region is known for.
 Sailboats and small yachts can be seen tethered to the docks along the picturesque harbor and waterfront.
 A stroll downtown reveals widow's walks and fanlights galore, evoking a forgotten time and place.
 It's no wonder sitting and former presidents find this idyllic town a choice vacation spot - and no doubt your family will, too.